isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 Some example use-cases include:

-* obtaining a list of patient identifiers based on a defined set of criteria;
+* obtaining a list of *patient identifiers* based on a defined set of criteria;
-* obtaining a list of sample identifiers, associated with a specific patient;
+* obtaining a list of *sample identifiers*, associated with a specific patient;
-* obtaining a list of data files in Cloud Storage, associated with a specific sample;
+* obtaining detailed *metadata* about a particular patient or sample;
-* creating a cohort of patients and samples, based on a defined set of criteria;
+* creating (or retrieving a previously saved) *cohort* of patients and samples, based on a defined set of criteria;
-* retrieving information about a previously saved cohort;
+* obtaining a list of *data files* in Cloud Storage, associated with a specific sample or cohort;

 The `APIs Explorer <https://apis-explorer.appspot.com/apis-explorer/?base=https://api-dot-isb-cgc.appspot.com/_ah/api#p/>`_ can be used to see details about each endpoint, and also provides a convenient interface